 Customize Your Supplies

-Many believe that a basic store-bought medical kit will provide for all of their medical needs, but these kits tend to be overloaded with unneeded items (i.e., 500 band aids).
+Many believe that a basic store-bought medical kit will provide for all of their medical needs, but these kits tend to be overloaded with unneeded items (i.e., 500 band-aids).
 Buying your own medical supplies allows you to customize your kit to fit your family’s unique needs and is more economical.
 In fact, you can purchase many of these items at your local Dollar Store to save money.
-Customizing your family’s medical supply gives your family members the best chance at being cared for when a medical emergency arises.
-Further, take your preparedness a step further and organize your medical preps and create medical response packs for quick acting.
+Customizing your family’s medical supply gives your family members the best chance of being cared for when a medical emergency arises.
+Further, take your preparedness a step further and organize your medical preps and create medical response packs for quick-acting.

 Storing Medical Supplies